 Stockholm offers a rich mathematical environment, where master students are actively encouraged to participate in research seminars At KTH, SU as well as Institute Mittag-Leffler.
-All teachers in this programme are active researches and two teachers (one from each university) generally give the courses in cooperation.
-As a result, our students meet more researchers through their education, compared to similar MSc programmes elsewhere.
+All teachers in this program are active researches and two teachers (one from each university) generally give the courses in cooperation.
+As a result, our students meet more researchers through their education, compared to similar MSc programs elsewhere.

 This 120 ECTS credit program is organized into three different course blocks, starting with a foundation of an advanced level mathematical base before designing your specialization in the second semester.
 The broadening block comprises mandatory courses in science theory, communication of mathematics and optional courses that can be chosen without condition on subject or level.
 The final component of your studies is the degree thesis where you independently plan, execute and report your own research project, supervised by one of our researchers.

 Master courses in mathematics are generally given at a 25% pace, stretching over the whole semester, with one teaching occasion per week.
 Although there is often only one weekly meeting, teachers are keen to be available for students during the rest of the time, if needed.
 Students can also get support from their mentors, the Program Coordinators or the administrative staff.

 Discrete mathematics 7.5 credits